 What I Like About Rocksmith

-– Learn Songs – there are more than 1,000 different songs (available for purchase) that you can play along with at increasing levels of difficult, and thousands more songs available for free by third parties like CustomsForge.
+– Learn Songs – there are more than 1,000 different songs (available for purchase) that you can play along with at increasing levels of difficulty, and thousands of songs available for free by third parties like CustomsForge.

 – Session Mode – you can just rock out and improvise with a customized band that plays along with you, or you can play along without the band and just use the program as your digital amp and effects pedals.